Find Grad Schools

 2 Yearly Graduations

-New York University is the 4th most popular school in the nation for students seeking a doctor's degree in other visual art.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to other visual art majors at NYU.
+University of Washington - Seattle Campus is the 4th most popular school in the nation for students seeking a doctor's degree in other visual art.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in other visual art from UW Seattle.

 Below are some popular majors that are similar to other visual art that offer doctor’s degrees.